 New Domestic Violence Risk Tool for Law Enforcement Available!

 The DA-LE is easy to administer and score.
 It consists of 11 questions, collects a history of violence, and has a built-in threshold score to identify victims at high-risk of homicide or severe/near-lethal assault.
-The DA-LE also includes an override feature, allowing officers to use their professional judgment to override a score that does not meet the threshold if other factors lead them to believe the case is high risk.
+The DA-LE also includes an override feature, allowing officers to use their professional judgment to override a low score under certain conditions.

 Two separate data souces were used from previously conducted studies to bth create and test the DA-LE.
 Risk assessment instruments are measured by their predictive validity, the accuracy with which the are able to predict future events.
 Testing revealed that the DA-LE has considerable predictive validity.

 The DA-LE was originally developed for use by law enforcement agencies within the Domestic Violence High Risk Team (DVHRT) Model.
 However, the DA-LE can be impactful and effective in your community as an independent risk assessment tool incorporated into your domestic violence response system.